Morgan’s 17 sixes highlights England World Cup record day

 MANCHESTER, England (AP) — Eoin Morgan set the tone for England’s record sixathon when he slogged a free hit for six and followed it up by clearing the boundary over long-on off the very next delivery from his opposing captain Gulbadin Naib.

-Morgan showed no signs of the backache that threatened his involvement in the Cricket World Cup group game on Tuesday as he launched a one-day international record 17 sixes into the sellout crowd at Old Trafford.
+Morgan showed no signs of the backache that threatened his involvement in the Cricket World Cup group game on Tuesday as he launched a one-day international record 17 sixes into the crowd at Old Trafford.

+His 148 runs propelled England to 397-6, the sixth-highest total at a World Cup and the highest so far at this tournament.

-The 17 sixes are the most by a batsman in a one-day international, beating the previous record by one shared by three others.
+The 17 sixes are the most by a batsman in a one-day international, one better than the previous record shared by three others.

-Morgan equaled Chris Gayle’s World Cup record of 16 sixes in 2015 for West Indies against Zimbabwe with a six over long-on to move to 142, and went one better when he flat-batted a Gulbadin Naib delivery straight back over the bowler’s head and into the rope.
+Morgan equaled Chris Gayle’s World Cup record of 16 sixes — for the West Indies against Zimbabwe in 2015 — with a six over long-on to move to 142, and went one better when he flat-batted a Gulbadin Naib delivery straight back over the bowler’s head and into the rope.
 The TV umpire confirmed it was six, and umpire Paul Reiffel held up both arms to confirm it.

-When the left-hander tried to go down the ground again on the next ball, he managed to only hit it directly to Rahmat Shah at long-off.
+When he tried to go down the ground again on the next ball, he managed to only hit it directly to Rahmat Shah at long-off.

+“Yeah, the back feels good,” Morgan said, laughing, after England completed a 150-run win.
+“Absolutely delighted with the way it’s come through that.”

+Morgan had scored 12 previous ODI centuries — including one for Ireland before switching allegiance to England in 2009 — but said he’d never experienced anything like the innings he played against Afghanistan.
+The only blemish was a reprieve on 28, when he was dropped on the boundary by Dawlat Zadran.

+“Never, never have I ever thought I could play a knock like that,” Morgan said, adding that part of his motivation was uncertainty over whether he should go in at 164-2 in the 30th over, or let a bigger hitter like Jos Buttler bat above him.
+“I think coming in at the time where it was a 50-50 shout whether myself or Jos went in probably helped that, because after I faced a few balls, I had no choice.

+“I had to start taking risks because of him coming in next, and then after I got dropped, it was a matter of just keep going.
+Yeah, one of those days.”

-Morgan walked off in the 47th over with the team total on 21 sixes, leaving allrounder Moeen Ali to finish off the job when he cleared the rope four times from the nine balls he faced in an unbeaten 31.
+Morgan walked off in the 47th over with the team total on 21 sixes, leaving all-rounder Moeen Ali to finish off the job when he cleared the rope four times from the nine balls he faced in an unbeaten 31.

 The 25 sixes are the most in an ODI by any team, beating England’s own previous record of 24 this year against the West Indies in Grenada.